 is true and so there’s a value waiting to be returned.
 I also mean that

 S_AXI_BREADY is false, meaning that this value can’t go any where.
 This

 leaves us with two conditions to check, as shown in Fig. 13 below.

-If the output channel is stalled and our buffer is already full, then we need
+If the output channel is stalled and our buffer is either already full

 the output channel is stalled and we just accepted a value, then we need to

 lower the ready line of

 S_AXI_AWREADY.
 This is shown on the left above.